Kazark/vim-tabv/README.md

 the supported commands to use (currently, it will try to guess whether it is JavaScript, and if it is not, will fall back on C++).

-However, if you aren't as braindead as I am, you can you the specific commands directly.
+However, you can you the specific commands directly.
 Currently it supports C++ through `:Tabcxxv` and JavaScript through `:Tabjsv`.
 The C++ command will bring up the header file, the source file, and the unit tests.
 The JavaScript command will bring up the script and its unit tests.
 The locations and extension of these files can be configured through global variables.

 Example uses: